-In subsection (d), a state may replace the bracketed term "commission" with, or add as a filing alternative, the name of the state agency responsible for filing business-entity-agent appointments.
+In subsection (d), a state may replace the bracketed term "commission" with, or add as a filing alternative, the name of the state agency responsible for appointments of agents for service of process.

 Many states require licensed direct shippers to consent to jurisdiction, appoint an agent for service of process, provide records upon request, and allow audits and inspections.
 Similar requirements may also apply to carriers, although carriers by definition conduct physical operations (package delivery) within the territorial limits of the state so jurisdiction is evident.